snowplow-archive/snowplow.github.com/_posts/2015-01-18-modeling-events-through-entity-snapshotting.md

 Our focus at Snowplow has been on defining a **semantic model** for events: one that is built around the intrinsic properties found across all events.
 A semantic model helps to prevent business and technology assumptions from leaking into the event stream.
 This works to guard against outdated assumptions becoming "fossilized" in the event stream, and helps to make those streams significantly less brittle - and easier to evolve - over time.

 We proposed an initial model for Snowplow events in our August 2013 blog post, [Towards universal event analytics - building an event grammar] [snowplow-event-grammar].
-We have since discussed this approach with many interested parties, and have been pleased to follow other explorations of the topic, for example CARMEN'S BLOG POST SERIES.
+We have since discussed this approach with many interested parties, and have been pleased to follow other explorations of the topic, for example Carmen Madiros' [Lego Data Layer] [lego-data-layer] blog post series.
 I've also made heavy use of this proposed event grammar in my book, [Unified Log Processing] [dean].
 The semantic approach seems to have resonated widely.

 However, our thinking has evolved from our original event grammar proposal in one important aspect.
 During the 18 months elapsed since that blog post, we have been exposed to many more event streams defined by many more customers, and we have also had the chance to experiment with aspects of the event grammar through Snowplow's own unstructured events, its custom contexts and more generally with our new [Iglu] [iglu] project.
 What we have learnt from all this can be summed up like so: